apache/tvm/docs/langref/relay/type_system.rst

 with.
 For example one's of kind BaseType can only be `float32`, `int32`, and so on.

-See :py:class:`~tvm.relay.type.Kind` for its definition and documentation.
+See :py:class:`~tvm.relay.ty.Kind` for its definition and documentation.

 Type Parameter
 ~~~~~~~~~~~~~~